return42/sphkerneldoc/doc/books/writing-an-alsa-driver/rawmidi-interface.rst

       }

-If you know beforehand that the hardware will accept data, you can use the ``snd_rawmidi_transmit`` function which reads some data and removes them from the buffer at once:
+If you know beforehand that the hardware will accept data, you can use the :c:func:`snd_rawmidi_transmit()` function which reads some data and removes them from the buffer at once:

 .. code-block:: c